 Mabini has a strong commitment to the Philippines’ sovereignty, so the Americans put him in exile to Guam.
 It was there that he wrote La Revolucion Filipina, in which he criticized Aguinaldo’s rule.
 He also explained why the 1898 Philippine Revolution was a failure.

 Despite being firm about his beliefs, Mabini didn’t have a choice but to take an oath of loyalty to the United States because he wanted to die in his own country.
 It’s tough to combat a superpower such as the United States, but Mabini fought hard for the country.
 I salute him for that.

 My Own Dilemma

-I myself have the same dilemma.
+I have the same dilemma.
 It’s easy to say that we are socially aware and we wanna fight against the oligarchs or some sordid nation that has been subtly taking our freedom for years, but we are mere humans.
 We love.
 We socialize.
 We have to survive.
 Ironically, I somehow lose myself every time I get triggered by my activist sensibilities.
 I get depressed.
 When I joined a group that was a bit on the Capitalistic side, I ironically became happier, not because of the capital, but because of my newfound friends.

 Everything is still the same.
 We always have bad leaders.
-However, I decided to support whoever is on top, just like how I supported Noynoy Aquino when he in position.
-Besides, this Harvard study said that all leaders lose their empathy after power was bestowed on them.
+However, I decided to support whoever is on top, just like how I supported Noynoy Aquino when he was in position.
+Besides, this Harvard study said that all leaders lose their empathy after power is bestowed on them.
 It’s a natural (human) thing, apparently.

 I’ve lost hope for the leaders, but I’m still clinging to the possibility that in this lifetime, I can see all Filipinos coming together as one to combat the evil forces lurking around us.
 It’s difficult, but in the meantime, we can help this country by choosing to buy local brands over international ones (especially those that are good or better alternatives).